l1-j5n/electron-video-task/README.md

 # Video - Editor

-It is desktop app which is used to trim the video or in other words we can say it used for create a clip from video.
+It is desktop app which is mainly created for perform trim and cut operations on video.

 ### Technology Used